ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/bulk-insert/how-to-work-with-bulk-insert-operation.dotnet.markdown

 Prevent overriding documents if there are no changes when compared to the already existing ones.

 Enabling this can avoid a lot of additional work including triggering re-indexation, subscriptions, and ETL processes.
-It introduces slight overlay into bulk insert process because of the need to compare the existing documents with the ones that are being inserted.
+It introduces slight overlay into the bulk insert process because of the need to compare the existing documents with the ones that are being inserted.

 {CODE bulk_insert_option_SkipOverwriteIfUnchanged@ClientApi\BulkInsert\BulkInserts.cs /}